-These documents, as well as additional information about the Fund (including portfolio holdings, performance and distributions) are also available at FederatedHermes.com/us under the "Private Funds" section of the "Products" tab, where you will be directed to a statement of agreement that you are an "accredited investor" before proceeding.
-Click "I agree" to agree to the terms then you will be taken to the "Private Funds" home page where you can select the appropriate asset class or category under "Find Private Funds."
-Select a Fund under "All Private Funds" to access the appropriate tab.
+These documents, as well as additional information about the Fund (including portfolio holdings, performance and distributions) are also available at FederatedHermes.com/us/FundInformation under the "Private Funds" section of the "Products" tab.
+Click on the appropriate asset class or category where you will be directed to a statement of agreement that you are an "accredited investor" before proceeding.
+Click "I agree" to agree to the terms, then you will be taken to the "Private Funds" home page where you can select the appropriate asset class or category.
+Select a Fund to access an appropriate tab.